 The Democratic Women of South Orange County will meet in the Casino San Clemente (140 West Avenida Pico) on Monday, April 3, 6-8:30.
 The theme is “Our Threatened Rights” with 3 speakers discussing Transgender Rights, Planned Parenthood, and Immigration.
 Tickets are $25 which includes a dinner, salad, and 2 side dishes (there will be a cash bar).
 For further information and to buy tickets please, email: firstname.lastname@example.org

 Coastal Commission vs Citizens Oversight.
 This important case has been postponed, partly because Edison now says it will negotiate where to temporarily store nuclear waste.
-Instead there will be a rally at the San Diego Superior Court at 2 PM on Friday, April 14, Hall of Justice, 330 Broadway, San Diego 92101, Honorable Judge Judith Hayes presiding.
-The California Coastal Commission, charged with protecting the ocean and its beaches, has made the unbelievable decision to allow a nuclear waste dump to be build 100 feet from the shore in San Onofre.
+Instead there will be a rally at the San Diego Superior Court at 1 PM on Friday, April 14, Hall of Justice, 330 Broadway, San Diego 92101.
+The California Coastal Commission, charged with protecting the ocean and its beaches, has made the unbelievable decision to allow a nuclear waste dump to be built 100 feet from the shore in San Onofre.
 Citizens Oversight is suing the CC to reverse this decision.
 Come and attend this rally!
 There will be 75 surfers in Haz Mat suits.

 The South Orange County Progressives will meet on Tuesday, March 14 in the Banquet Room of Agostinos by the Sea in Capo Beach.
 Dinner and Social Hour at 5:30 followed by the meeting at 7.
 RSVP necessary: email@example.com.
 The topic will be: Women in Power.
 The featured speakers will be current or former mayors of San Clemente, San Juan Capistrano, Data Point, and Laguna Beach.
 They will speak about priority issues in their towns with emphasis on what each town is doing to prevent our area from becoming a nuclear waste dump.
 For more details, click the link for “PSOC Meetings” under Events.
 If you are not on the mailing list and would like to receive invitations for future meetings, please write to the address above.